 Novel: A Forum on Fiction 24.1 (Fall 1990): 5-25

-Bromberg, a Professor of English and Women’s Studies at Simmon’s College, and the Director of their Graduate program in English, has written this article as a critical analysis of Drabble’s book The Radiant Way, though other woman authors such as Woolf and Austen are referenced.
+Bromberg, a Professor of English and Women’s Studies at Simmon’s College and the Director of their graduate program in English, has written this article as a critical analysis of Drabble’s book The Radiant Way, though other women authors such as Woolf and Austen are referenced.

 The article provides an informative study of metafiction through a feminist lens for those who have not read Drabble’s book.
 Bromberg articulates a key precept of metafiction, the notion that metafictional stories are a “struggle to narrate stories that are true, rather than the stories we have been taught to expect by the weight of literary convention and tradition” (Bromberg).
-The article seeks to build understanding of the genre of metafiction, inasmuch as constructs of metafiction serves as a tool with which to analyze Drabble’s work.
+The article seeks to build an understanding of the genre of metafiction since constructs of metafiction serve as a tool with which to analyze Drabble’s work.

-Bromberg's article would be useful to those seeking to better understand metafiction and its function, especially as it may apply to women writers, however the academic slant may make this a better for the scholar or student.
-Also provides an extensive list of works cited, both fictional novels and literary analysis that would be useful for further reading.
+Bromberg's article would be useful to those seeking to better understand metafiction and its function, especially as it may apply to women writers; however, the academic slant may make this better for the scholar or student.
+It also provides an extensive list of works cited, both fictional novels and literary analyses, that would be useful for further reading.
 You will need access to JSTOR to read the full article.